jobvink/SnapshotEnsembles/README.md

 The paper uses several models such as ResNet-101, Wide Residual Network and DenseNet-40 and DenseNet-100.
 While DenseNets are the highest performing models in the paper, they are too large and take extremely long to train.
 Therefore, the current trained model is the Wide Residual Net (16-4) setting.
 This model performs poorly compared to the 34-4 version but trains several times faster.

-The technique is simple to implement in Keras, using a custom callback.
+The technique is simple to implement in tensorflow.keras, using a custom callback.
 These callbacks can be built using the `SnapshotCallbackBuilder` class in `snapshot.py`.
 Other models can simply use this callback builder to other models to train them in a similar manner.

 To use snapshot ensemble in other models :
 ```